deejaygraham/sketchnoting-for-developers/draft.md

 How Learning Works - Seven Research-Based Principles for Smart Teaching - Ambrose, Bridges, DiPietro, Lovett, Norman - Wiley 2010

 -----------------------------------------------------------------------------------------------------------------------------

-# How
-Call on Internal library of images developed over time that are quick and ready to go

 practice pulling out key points from a speaker